 Avg time spent on our phones

-Human interaction has evolved.
+Consumers have evolved.
 Both in terms of how we interact with each other, but also the way in which we interact and engage with a company or an organization.
 What’s changed?
 Almost 15 years ago Apple introduced the first iPhone and ever since then we have steadily been replacing landline phones, cellphones, and desktop computers with a single device, the smartphone.
 Today, we see smartphones in the hands of over 80% of consumers, we spend on average more than 5hrs / day on our phones.
 So the saying “meet your customers where they are” has always referred to the channel they were in.
 Today, I think it should instead refer to what mode they’re in and what device they’re on when using those channels.
 The voice and digital experience have effectively converged into a single experience, on a single device that fits into the palm of our hand.
 So as we think about modernizing our IVR experience and the technologies at our disposal, we have to stop thinking in terms of channels, and instead think through the lens of this new smartphone era consumer and the converged voice and digital experience they’re expecting.
 We have to expand on the traditional definition of what an IVR does and where it’s used.

 The second significant change to consumer behavior is a little more recent.
 When the pandemic first started, contact center operators were scrambling to support agents working from home.
 We accelerated multi-year digital transformation initiatives down into a couple of weeks.
 Huge investments were made ensuring agents had secure and remote access to the systems and tools they needed to do their job.
 But, contact centers aren’t the only ones who scrambled and agents aren’t the only ones who have become remote.
 Businesses of all kinds made huge changes to their business models, and as a result the average consumer is now remote as well.
 We can order groceries online and have them delivered to our doorstep, or get curbside pickup at just about any brick and mortar store to avoid wait times and lines.
 We’ve got tele-medicine, tele-banking, tele-justice, tele-schooling, and tele-commuting.
 The list goes on.
 The pandemic has shown us some obvious downsides, but also some upsides of a more digital and more remote life.
 According to Pew research, more than 50% of people will continue to seek out some of these new convenience-based services long after the pandemic is over.
 Brand loyalty is changing.
 It isn’t just about product quality, reputation, or price.
 It’s about the service you provide and the availability of that service.
 More than ever, consumers are seeking out and gravitating toward companies that can offer these frictionless experiences and convenience.